Martin Čater

-Martin Čater (born 20 December 1992) is a Slovenian World Cup alpine ski racer.
+Martin Čater (born 20 December 1992) is a Slovenian World Cup alpine ski racer who specializes in the speed disciplines of downhill and super-G. He has represented Slovenia at the 2018 and 2026 Winter Olympics as well as multiple World Championships.

 Career

+Čater made his World Cup debut on 9 March 2013 at the age of twenty, and earned his first World Cup point in the downhill at Wengen, Switzerland.

 On 13 December 2020, Čater secured a surprising World Cup victory with starting number 41 in a downhill race at Val d'Isere, France.